-Today we’re going to be looking at developing film, specifically C-41 film.
-Most color films and some black and white films are C-41 film, so this process will apply to a lot of different kinds of film.
+Today we’re going to be looking at developing color film at home – specifically C-41 color negative film.
+Most color films and some black and white films are C-41 type, so this process will apply to a lot of different kinds of film.

 Learning the process of developing film is not too hard and it can save you a lot of money in the long run if you plan on developing many rolls of film.
 Because some people may debate that developing your own film is time consuming, we’re also going to be covering some topics on why developing your own film has its benefits.

 Watch the full video below with Matt to see the entire process for developing color film at home!

 Read next – How to Load 35mm Film

 How to Develop Color Film

 To get started, before you can develop your film at home, you’re going to need some things.
 It may cost a bit upfront, but the investment will be worth it as long as you plan on using the equipment.

 Let’s take a look at the equipment you’ll need.

 - Film Cassette Opener(Bottle Opener will work as well)